VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 \Next2\settings.conf
 \Next2\core

-Extract to root folder of Coinops Next 2 overwriting the files.
+~Extract to root folder of Coinops Next 2 overwriting the files.

 Run bitpixel_lf.exe [ip address] once.
 (Only need to run this whenever you add new artwork this)
 Ex:
 bitpixel_lf localhost
 or
-bitpixel_lf 192.168.1.11
+bitpixel_lf 192.168.1.11~

+Delete core folder and extract to root folder.

 Open settings.conf